eduardapontel/subscription-club/README.md

 # Literary Charms Subscription Club ✨

 **Literary Charms Subscription Club** is a dynamic and responsive web page designed to captivate book enthusiasts.
-This project showcases animations and interactive elements, offering an engaging experience for users exploring subscription services.
+This project showcases animations and interactive elements, offering an engaging experience for users exploring the subscription services.

 <br>